GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 We have several such interfaces defined for IAM, log sinks, organizational policies, etc. and always reuse them across modules.

-#### Model interfaces on actual use
+#### Design interfaces to support actual usage

-One other important way in which we try to reduce cognitive fatigue and increase legibility is by implementing the same functionality via different interfaces.
+Variables should not simply map to the underlying resource attributes, but their **interfaces should be designed to match common use cases** to reduce friction and offer the highest possible degree of legibility.

+This translates into different practical approaches:

+- multiple sets of interfaces that support the same feature which are then internally combined into the same resources (e.g. IAM groups below)
+- functional interfaces that don't map 1:1 to resources (e.g. project service identities below)
+- crossing the project boundary to configure resources which support key logical functionality (e.g shared VPC below)

-The best example of this approach is IAM: given its importance we implement both a role-based interface and a group-based interface, which is less verbose and makes it easy to understand at a glance the roles assigned to a specific group.
+The most pervasive example of the first practical approach above is IAM: given its importance we implement both a role-based interface and a group-based interface, which is less verbose and makes it easy to understand at a glance the roles assigned to a specific group.
 Both interfaces provide data that is then internally combined to drive the same IAM binding resource, and are available for authoritative and additive roles.

 ```hcl
 module "project" {